nomic-ai/deepscatter/README.md

 6. color (categorical or linear: color scales explicitly, or accepting any d3-color name.)
 7. `x0` (for animations; transitions between x0 and x)
 8. `y0` (for animations; transitions between y0 and y)
+9. `filter`.
+(Filtering is treated as an aesthetic operation by this library.)

 ## Planned